 In Fig. 2 experimental and theoretical single-differential cross sections $(d\sigma/d\theta{p,lab})$ for TE within the first Born approximation for various initial states are presented.
-Experimentally we can no distinguish between the different excited states; e.g., we sum over all $n \geq 2$.
-The integral of the electron transfer (with and without excitation) has been normalized to that in [58, 59].
-TE contributes 4%-5% to the total electron transfer cross section, while the CT without any additional excitation amounts to 75%-80% [33].
-The calculated and measured total cross sections (TCS) for TE, shown in Table I, are in good agreement only for the well correlated helium wave functions [51, 52].
+Experimentally, we cannot distinguish between the different excited states; e.g., we sum over all $n \ge 2$.
+The integral of the electron transfer (with and without excitation) has been normalized to that in [59,60].
+TE contributes 4%-5% to the total electron transfer cross section, while the CT without any additional excitation amounts to 75%-80% [32].
+The calculated and measured total cross sections (TCS) for TE, shown in Table I, are in good agreement only for the well-correlated helium wave functions [52,53].
 The calculation based on a wave function without angular correlation completely fails.
 Obviously, TCS are defined mainly by the angle integration around the main peak in Fig. 2, where theory is close to the experiment for correlated helium wave functions.
 Comparing calculated and measured TCS has been the benchmark for testing theories.
 However, this is necessary but not sufficient.

-The experimental distribution is overall similar to the one for CT without excitation [33] and exhibits two well-pronounced domains.
-Around 0.1 mrad a sharp peak with a steep decrease is followed by a rather flat contribution for $\theta{p,lab} > 0.5 \ mrad$.
-The peak at small angles originates from the momentum kick of the transferred electron [6, 60, 61].
-If the captured electron is assumed to be at rest, the maximum possible proton scattering is 0.55 mrad; larger scattering angles require a momentum transfer between the nuclei.
-Especially, the minimum between these two contributions is more pronounced for TE than it is for CT.
-Also, the minimum is shifted slightly towards larger scattering angles ($\theta{p,lab} = 0.45 \ mrad$
+The experimental distribution is overall similar to the one for CT without excitation [32] and exhibits two wellpronounced domains.
+Around 0.1 mrad a sharp peak with a steep decrease is followed by a rather flat contribution for $\theta{p,lab} > 0.5$ mrad.
+The peak at small angles originates from the momentum kick of the transferred electron [6,61,62].
+If